ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 # Note

-This is the official version of Wrapper Online+ (If you see another repository called Wrapper Online Plus, that is the unofficial version/edited version by others.)
+This is the official version of Wrapper Online+ (If you see another repository called Wrapper Online Plus, that is the unofficial version/edited version by others.) -ZyrusplaysAnimations

 # Do not CONNECT yet!